MultiIoT: Benchmarking Machine Learning for the Internet of Things: Conclusion and Broader Impacts

-This paper proposes \names, the most expansive IoT benchmark to date, encompassing over 1.15 million samples from 12 modalities and 8 tasks. \names\ introduces unique challenges involving (1) learning from many sensory modalities, (2) fine-grained multisensory interactions across long temporal ranges, and (3) extreme heterogeneity due to ambiguous semantic abstraction and unique noise topologies in real-world sensors, which inspire several directions for future not encountered in conventional representation learning research. \names, our standardized code, and leaderboards are publicly available, will be regularly updated, and welcome inputs from the community.
-We are aware of some potential \textbf{limitations and broader impacts}: \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Data privacy}: There may be privacy risks associated with making predictions from multimodal data of recorded human behaviors, such as video, audio, activities, poses, and wearable sensors.
+We are also aware of some potential \textbf{limitations and broader societal impacts}: \begin{enumerate}[noitemsep,topsep=0pt,nosep,leftmargin=*,parsep=0pt,partopsep=0pt] \item \textbf{Data privacy}: There may be privacy risks associated with making predictions from multimodal data of recorded human behaviors, such as video, audio, activities, poses, and wearable sensors.
 Datasets are collected from participants who have consented to data release.
 We only use these datasets for research purposes.
-All data was anonymized and stripped of all personal (e.g., personally identifiable information) and protected attributes (e.g., race, gender). \item \textbf{Real-world privacy}: To deploy these algorithms at scale in the real world, it is also important to keep data and features private on each device without sending it to other locations using techniques such as federated learning~\citep{DBLP:journals/corr/abs-1812-06127,liang2020think}, differential privacy~\citep{geyer2017differentially}, or encryption~\citep{dankar2013practicing}. \item \textbf{Efficiency}: Modern ML models can cause environmental impacts resulting from the carbon footprint required to run large-scale models.
-ML for IoT can inspire the design of lightweight models that can run efficiently on edge devices and low-cost sensors~\citep{strubell2019energy}. \item \textbf{Biases}: We also acknowledge that there is a risk of exposure bias due to imbalanced datasets, especially when human-centric data and possibly sensitive labels are involved.
+All data was anonymized and stripped of all personal (e.g., personally identifiable information) and protected attributes (e.g., race, gender). \item \textbf{Real-world privacy}: To deploy these algorithms at scale in the real world, it is also important to keep data and features private on each device without sending it to other locations using techniques such as federated learning~\citep{DBLP:journals/corr/abs-1812-06127,liang2020think}, differential privacy~\citep{geyer2017differentially}, or encryption~\citep{dankar2013practicing}. \names\ also enables large-scale studies of privacy-preserving machine learning in the IoT domain, which will be a critical direction for future work. \item \textbf{Efficiency}: Modern ML models can cause environmental impacts resulting from the carbon footprint required to run large-scale models.
+ML for IoT can inspire the design of lightweight models that can run efficiently on edge devices and low-cost sensors~\citep{strubell2019energy}. \item \textbf{Biases}: We also acknowledge risks of exposure bias due to imbalanced datasets, especially when human-centric data and possibly sensitive labels are involved.
 Models trained on biased data have been shown to amplify the underlying social biases~\citep{DBLP:journals/corr/abs-1809-07842}.
-It is crucial for future work to mitigate social biases for sensory modalities and multimodal models. \end{enumerate}
+Future work should quantify the internal learning process of multimodal models~\citep{liang2023multiviz} to better understand and mitigate social biases across sensory modalities. \names\ can be a useful resource to accelerate the study of fairer representation learning methods on real-world sensors. \end{enumerate}

 { }